 We wish you a warm welcome to Charles University and hope that you will have an enjoyable and enriching experience as a student here.
-We hope that coming to study at Charles University will be an exciting experience with opportunities to broaden your academic, social and cultural horizons.
+We want your stay at Charles University to be an exciting opportunity that will broaden your academic social and cultural horizons.

-This booklet has been designed primarily for international students who are coming to study at Charles University as exchange or full-degree students.
+This booklet has been designed primarily for international students who are coming to study at Charles University as the exchange or full-degree students.
 This brochure contains information about Charles University, its faculties, university accommodation and other services.
-You will also find here some tips for leisure activities.
+There are also some leisure activity tips for your free time included.
 We believe you will find this information useful.